-A. Yes.
-An owner of an interest in a licensed gambling operation may transfer an ownership interest to another owner of an interest in the same license without prior department approval.
-These changes must be reported during renewals.
-Transfer is also permitted when transfers of a security interest or transfers results in under 5% ownership interest in a publicly traded corporation.
+A. No. An ownership interest may not be transferred among existing owners without submitting an amended gambling license application to the department and obtaining approval prior to the transfer.
+The exception is when transfers of a security interest or transfers results in under 5% ownership interest in a publicly traded corporation.